n4ze3m/hackernews-jobs/README.md

 1. This is a personal project and is not affiliated with [Hacker News](https://news.ycombinator.com/).

-2. This repository mainly for playing around with [Markdown](https://en.wikipedia.org/wiki/Markdown) and Github Actions Actions
+2. This repository mainly for playing around with [Markdown](https://en.wikipedia.org/wiki/Markdown) and Github Actions Actionsand Github Actions Actions